 • long period of operation.

-• possible clogging of the radiator due to the use of steel pipes of small diameter;
+• it is possible to clog the radiator due to the use of steel pipes of small diameter;

 Bimetal_500x450

-Thus, choosing bimetallic and other radiators is taking into account the conditions of their future operation.
-For central heating systems, it is preferable to opt for cast iron and bimetallic radiators of a monolithic structure, while for an autonomous system, batteries made of any type of metal are suitable.
-At the same time, do not forget about the correspondence of the size of the radiator you like and the place intended for installation.
+Thus, choose bimetallic and other radiators worth considering the conditions of their future operation.
+For central heating systems, it is preferable to stop the selection on cast-iron and bimetallic radiators of the monolithic design, while the battery is suitable for the autonomous system, made of any type of metal.
+At the same time, you should not forget about the size of the size of the radiator you like and the place intended for installation.

 Dimensions of radiators

-For the correct calculation of heating radiators, you need to know the thermal conductivity of one section, which depends not only on the material, but also on the size of the finished product.
-In this case, the dimensions of the radiators are selected taking into account the following factors:
+To correctly calculate the sections of heating radiators, it is necessary to know the thermal conductivity of one section, which depends not only on the material, but also on the size of the finished product.
+At the same time, the dimensions of the radiators are selected with the following factors:

 Dimensions_500x450